slowproj/slowdash/docs/DashStart.md

 |  db_host | 8086 | my_org | my_token | my_bucket | my_meas |

 #### Data Schema and Contents
-- all the data in a single "measurment"
+- all the data in a single "measurement"
 - channel name as a "tag"

 (for other table structures, refer to [Data Binding section](DataBinding.html))